KyKri/AzureKeyVault/readme.md

 - For Secret Operations

 {
-    "mySecret: "your key URI (find in Azure Key Vault under the key name and then under version)" }
+    "mySecret: "your secret URI (find in Azure Key Vault under the secret name and then under version)" }